 The Forum prides itself on being multi-disciplinary and open to all, including Undergraduates and people beyond the Department and University.
 Like Rosetta Journal, it serves a wide range of subjects relating to the past, going far beyond Classics, Ancient History and Archaeology.
 We are also fostering close ties with other related organisations within the University, such as Birmingham Egyptology, Birmingham Assyriology, Gateway to the Eastern Mediterranean (GEM) Forum and Early Medieval, Medieval, Renaissance, Reformation, Early Modern (EMREM) Forum.

 As the Forum has developed, it has become an important part of Postgraduate life in the Department.
 It gives Postgraduates a chance to socialise with others and avoid the seclusion that sometimes comes with intensive research.
 Refreshments (wine and nibbles) are always provided, which ensure good attendance!

 In 2013 we changed our name from the Institute of Archaeology and Antiquity (IAA) Forum to join the Rosetta brand.
 This took into account the re-organisation of the Institute, which became the Department of Classics, Ancient History and Archaeology.
 We hope this will be just the beginning of a long and happy relationship with Rosetta Journal.

-The Forum takes place every Tuesday in term time, starting at 5.30pm, usually in the Peter Gelling Library (Room 315 in the Arts Building).
+The Forum takes place every Tuesday in term time, starting at 5.30pm, now in the Rodney Hilton Library (Room 335 in the Arts Building).